mwydmuch/napkinXC/README.md

 napkinXC's documentation is available at [https://napkinxc.readthedocs.io](https://napkinxc.readthedocs.io) and is generated from this repository.

-Python version of napkinXC can be easily installed from PyPy repository on Linux and MacOS, it requires modern C++ compiler, CMake and Git installed:
+Python version of napkinXC can be easily installed from PyPy repository on Linux and MacOS, it requires modern C++17 compiler, CMake and Git installed:
 ```
 pip install napkinxc
 ```